Pernod is a French anise-flavored liqueur that’s worth seeking out! Drink it with water as the French do, or use it in cocktails.

 You can also use Pernod in cooking, where it pairs well with seafood.
 It pairs well with salmon, shrimp, and French recipes like bouillabaisse (seafood stew).

-It’s at its best sipped on with water or sparkling water, or you can mix it up into drinks.
+Pernod is at its best diluted with water or sparkling water, or you can mix it up into drinks.
 Here are a few drinks to try:

 The most popular way to drink Pernod?
 With water, as the French do!
 It's also called a Pastis.
 The French dilute it with water so that it becomes beautifully cloudy and almost iridescent yellow.
 It’s sophisticated and refreshing: like drinking ice cold black licorice.